 Businesses are rated as part of a programmed food hygiene inspection.
 The frequency of inspection varies dependant upon the risk associated with a business.

 All businesses are risk rated as part of their programmed food hygiene inspection.
 Three aspects of this rating give the food hygiene rating of a business.
 These are: hygiene standards, structure and cleanliness of the premises and how food safety is managed and documented.

 A business is given one of six ratings from 0 (urgent improvements required) to 5 (very good).

 Food hygiene ratings can be found at www.food.gov.uk/ratings

-More information can be obtained from the Food Standards Agency or the leaflets below.
+More information can be obtained from the Food Standards Agency.

 Safeguards are built into the scheme which allows food businesses:

 If you run a business and you wish to use any of these safeguards, you need to apply in writing.
 Forms can be downloaded from this page.